ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 1. In interrupt context when a rising edge is detected on `SW2` (`rise_handler`).
 2. In the context of the event loop's thread function when a falling edge is detected on `SW2` (`fall_handler`). `queue.event()` is called with `fall_handler` as an argument to specify that `fall_handler` will run in user context instead of interrupt context.

 This is the output of the above program on an FRDM-K64F board.
-We reset the board and pressed the SW2 button twice:
+Reset the board, and press the SW2 button twice:

 ```
 Starting in context 20001fe0